 The Last Remnant takes a few side steps in the Japanese role playing genre that mixes up what you would consider normal in the genre.
 You’ll find some of these a welcomed changed but others just don’t feel thought out.

-- Available on Windows and Xbox 360.
+- Available on Windows and Xbox 360 with a remastered PS4 edition.

 - Beautiful game world to explore.